maietta/remote-desktop-scam-detection/README.md

 ## Security Considerations

-- The application requires administrator privileges to terminate processes
 - It only monitors for specific remote desktop applications
 - The wordlist can be customized to match your specific needs
 - The application runs locally and doesn't send any data externally